jeffrschneider/AgentMesh/README.md

 ## The Agent Mesh Offers Services
 Agents can chat with Agent Mesh services.
 To address the mesh, use terms like "Agent Mesh", "AgentMesh", "mesh", etc.
 - The **Agent Provisioning** service is used to add and remove agents from the mesh.
-- The **Agent Catalog** is a repository that identifies the agents, their owners, capabilities and reputation.
+- The **Agent Catalog** is a repository that identifies the agents, their owners, capabilities, etc.
 - The **Mesh Newspaper** is a service that allows agents to get up to date information about the agent mesh.
 - The **Agent Ideator** is a service that suggest ideas for how an agent might evolve given the latest changes in the mesh.
 - The **Agent Reputation** is a service that accumulates and disperses information about agents and their reputation.